Thursday, Jan. 18: 6:30 pm social, 7 pm membership meeting and election of officers, Clayton Community Center

 Saturday, Jan.
 27: 9 am - 3 pm, Campaign Training, Richmond Heights Community Center

 Thursday, May 17: 6:30 pm social, 7 pm membership meeting, Webster Groves Public Library

-Abortion in 2017: an in-depth view from an ob/gyn and a pro-choice legislator
+Abortion battle update from an ob/gyn and a pro-choice legislator

-Second Woman 2 Woman seminar focuses on minority outreach
+Woman 2 Woman seminars focus on minority outreach, gender communication

 Moderated by former State Senator Rita Heard-Days, an August 17 panel discussed how to engage people of color in the political process.
 St. Louis City Treasurer Tishaura Jones represented the African American community; Alexandra Johnson represented the Hispanic community; and Caroline Fan represented the Asian community.

 Days quoted Maya Angelou: "In diversity, there is beauty and there is strength."
 She said conversations about race, privilege and disenfranchisement are timely in light of the recent violence in Charlottesville and many cities poised for demonstrations.

 Instead of talking about increasing diversity, Jones suggested using the word inclusion to indicate the need for more people of color both at the table and able to make decisions.
 She said we need an equity lens to change policies so everyone has a fair shot at the American dream.

 “There’s power to being first, blazing a path and building from there,” Fan said, mentioning several minority candidates who have been elected to office in other states.
 She commended the Caucus for focusing on local and state candidates to build a farm team.